Balloon vs drug: which is safer for inducing labor in overdue pregnancies?

 Summary

-This study tested two ways to prepare the cervix for labor in women who are 41 to 42 weeks pregnant.
-One method uses a drug called Propess (dinoprostone), and the other uses a soft balloon device placed in the cervix.
+This study tested two ways to soften the cervix (cervical ripening) in women with prolonged pregnancies (41+ weeks).
+One method uses a drug called Propess (dinoprostone), the other uses a soft balloon device placed in the cervix.
 The goal was to see which method leads to fewer C-sections due to signs of fetal distress.
-Over 1,200 women took part in this completed Phase 3 trial.
+Over 1,200 women took part.
+The results could help doctors choose the safest approach for overdue babies.

 Get updates